 The History Department offers three Master's programs.
 The first, a one-year Master of Arts in Comparative History, is registered by the Board of Regents of the University of the State of New York (US) for and on behalf of the New York State Education Department, and is also accredited as "further professional training" ("szakirányú továbbképzés") by the Hungarian Accreditation Committee.

-The second, available since September 2008, is a two-year Master of Arts in Comparative History of Central, Southeastern and Eastern Europe: From 1500 to Present Time created specifically for those students who will graduate with a 3-year Bachelor of Arts degree from European institutions, but which is also an option for others whose previous training makes this more appropriate.
+The second, available since September 2008, is a two-year MA degree in Comparative History with two tracks: Late Antique, Medieval, and Renaissance Studies and the Comparative History from 1500 till present time created specifically for those students who will graduate with a 3-year Bachelor of Arts degree from European institutions, but which is also an option for others whose previous training makes this more appropriate.
 In November 2007, this new program became registered by the Board of Regents of the University of the State of New York (US) for and on behalf of the New York State Education Department, and in July 2008 by the Hungarian Accreditation Committee.

-The two-year MA in Comparative History of Central, Southeastern and Eastern Europe degree is accredited both in Hungary and the US.
+The two-year MA in Comparative History degree is accredited both in Hungary and the US.
 However, those who wish to obtain a double-accredited degree must adhere to the requirements specified in the Hungarian Higher Education Act.
 The Act currently stipulates that by the time of their enrollment accepted students must have at least 50 credits in the field of history completed throughout their previous BA or MA courses.
 Students who do not meet this precondition need to fulfill additional requirements prescribed by the faculty.

 Third, beginning from Fall 2008 interested students may also pursue the MATILDA European Master in Women's and Gender History, offered by CEU's departments of History and Gender Studies in collaboration with several other leading European universities (Vienna, Lyon, Nottingham, Sofia) within the EU Erasmus program.